 Welcome to the Democratic Services pages of the website.
 Below is a brief guide to the content available by clicking on the menu to the left.

 Members of the public attending any public meeting need to be aware that the The Openness of Local Government Bodies Regulations 2014 give permission for attendees to "record proceedings" at our meetings.
-Information about what this means is availabe from Members' Services.
+Information about what this means is available from Democratic Services.